 As an Anglican church, St. Andrew’s leadership organization reflects our unique heritage.
-We are not a hierarchical church (i.e., Roman Catholic), nor are we a congregational church (i.e., Baptist/non-denominational).
-While we have elements of both of those models, we instead, have a conciliar method of church leadership, meaning that, in our leadership of the parish, the clergy and the laity, under the leadership of the Rector, take counsel together – and with the Lord through prayer.
+We are not strictly a hierarchical church (i.e., Roman Catholic), nor are we a congregational church (i.e., Baptist/Congregational/non-denominational).
+Instead, we have a conciliar method of church leadership.
+Meaning that in our leadership of the parish, the clergy and the laity, under the leadership of the Rector, take counsel together – and with the Lord, through prayer.

 What is a Vestry?

 The Anglican Church has a representative form of governance.
 The vestry is the name of the elected lay leadership of a local congregation.
 The term, “vestry,” originally referred to the vesting room attached to the church building where the clergy would vest, i.e., put on their robes.
 Typically, and historically, the elected lay leaders would meet in the vestry for their meetings and over time these lay leaders simply became known as the “vestry.”
 The vestry is led by the Rector (who is the chairman of the vestry) and assisted by the officers of the vestry.
 The officers are comprised of a Senior Warden (appointed by the Rector), a Junior Warden, a Secretary, and a Treasurer (the latter three positions are typically elected by the vestry).

 Because the Rector, once called by both the vestry and Bishop to lead a parish, has tenure the relationship between the vestry and the Rector is crucial.
 The fundamental characteristic of a healthy relationship is trust.
 We find that trust grows and organizations function at their best when the responsibilities of all persons in leadership have a clear understanding of their role, function, and authority.

 As the spiritual head of the congregation, the Rector’s duties shall include: